 “What do you offer for their lives?”

 The 1925 version of Phantom is truly incredible, and I encourage everyone to watch the film in multiple forms and environments, with different soundtracks and scores.
 It’s an amazing experience, but also adds to the film.
-I think repeated viewings work much like the Phantom’s mask, as we project onto the film, and we see something that may or may not be there.
+I think repeat viewings, of this film or of the multiple adaptations I will discuss this month, work much like the Phantom’s mask, as we project onto the film, and we see something that may or may not be there.
 Some ghost on the screen, filtered and described through our own biases.